 Wesley's sermon on 'The Duty of Constant Communion' was not published until 1787 in the Arminian Magazine, but had been written as early as 1732 during his Oxford days.
 Albert Outler believed it to have been based on his father's exhortation to 'frequent communion'; but Ole Borgen found it heavily dependent on the writings of Robert Nelson and William Beveridge.

 In due course Wesley began to celebrate it not only in Anglican but also in Methodist buildings such as West Street Chapel, London, which had been consecrated while in Huguenot occupation.
 He believed the sacrament to be a 'converting' and not merely a 'confirming' ordinance; but it called for sincere penitence.
-For that reason, and also because of the very large numbers that attended when the sacrament was administered, before long he required the production of a class ticket or a special communion note for admission to it in Methodist buildings.
+For that reason, and also because of the very large numbers that attended when the sacrament was administered, before long he required the production of a class ticket or a special communion note or metal token (sometimes called a 'sacramental shilling') for admission to it in Methodist buildings.
 (This remained the case, at least in theory, in WM until Methodist Union in 1932.
 The 'open table' was a later development.)
 Society members were expected to communicate regularly.
 In 1745 John and Charles Wesley published Hymns on the Lord's Supper, expressing 'higher' sacramental doctrines than are now common in Methodism.
 In the Sunday Service (1784) Wesley slightly revised the Anglican Prayer Book service.

 After Wesley's death the administration of the Sacrament by the unordained itinerants was one of the most divisive issues that had to be faced.
 'Church Methodists', which included many trustees, wanted the Methodist people to continue to attend their parish church for the sacraments; but there was growing pressure from the rank and file to receive the elements from their own preachers.
 The Conferences of 1791 and 1792 postponed any final resolution of the issue.
 In 1793 permission was granted for the sacrament to be adinistered in societies where there was 'unanimous desire' for it, but in 1795 the issue was largely resolved by the Plan of Pacification.
 The Conference of 1800 declared that the service should be conducted 'according to the form of the Established Church', and there is some evidence that this was more widely used than Wesley's 1784 version.
 There were various further revisions of the order of service in WM, notably in 1835 and 1882.